xanth/20487D-Developing-Microsoft-Azure-and-Web-Services/Instructions/20487D_MOD08_LAB_MANUAL.md

 #### Task 1: Create a new performance test in the Azure Portal

 1. Switch to **Azure Portal**.
-2. Navigate to **Performance test** and configure with the following steps:
+2. Navigate to **Performance testing** and configure with the following steps:
     - Create a new **Organization** and name it **blueyondervsts***{YourInitials}*.
     - In the new **blueyondervsts** resource, navigate to **VSTS**.
     - In **VSTS**, create a new project and name it **Blueyonder**.